KhronosGroup/OpenCL-Guide/chapters/getting_started_linux.md

 ## Installation

 In this guide we'll be using latest (at the time of writing) Ubuntu 20.04 LTS.
-Installation for the most part will happen via [apt (Advanced Packaging Tool)](https://en.wikipedia.org/wiki/APT_(software)), the definitive command-line tool for installing software on Debian-base Linux distributives.
+Installation for the most part will happen via [apt (Advanced Packaging Tool)](https://en.wikipedia.org/wiki/APT_(software)), the definitive command-line tool for installing software on Debian-base Linux distribution.
 It is installed with the system automatically.

 _(NOTE: installation commands should be issued with root access, so that use of privilege-escalation by `sudo` is mandatory.)_